ghasemieh/academic-kickstart/content/authors/admin/_index.md

 I am a data scientist and startup founder with 6+ years' experience delivering end-to-end data analysis and infrastructure projects to multiple $4+ billion clients.
 Industry background in big data, machine learning systems, NLP and statistics.

-Currently, I work on Forecasting Engine at beCloudReady Inc. and use traditional machine learning techniques as well as deep learning.
+Currently, I work on a Duplicate bug report search engine at SharpestMinds Inc. and use natural language processing techniques as well as deep learning.
+This tool helps developers to detect the duplicate bug reports much faster.

 I solve business problems through the broad-based application of data science and creativity.
-For example, I co-developed a launch sequence (genetic algorithm) for innovative drugs.
-The solution helps a European pharmaceutic company to maximize product revenue by 17%.
+For example, I developed a Dietary Recommendation system using soft machine learning like ANFIS modeling.
+The solution helps nutritionists to precisely determine the allowable intake of sugar and salt for their clients based on the several parameters.